 Once you know who needs to fill out the FAFSA, go here to learn about the specific financial information the FAFSA will ask for and how to use the IRS Data Retrieval Tool (IRS DRT).

 The Federal Student Aid office realizes that not everything can be determined by a yes or no question.
-Yes, you will have to answer those questions regardless of your relationship with your parents.
-Nonetheless, you’ll have opportunity to indicate that you can’t provide your parents’ information.
+Yes, answering those questions is required regardless of your relationship with your parents.
+Nonetheless, there are opportunities within the FAFSA to indicate if you can’t provide your parents’ information.
 There are several situations that the Federal Student Aid office qualifies as “special circumstances” for dependent students:

 Dependent students in one of these scenarios can submit the FAFSA without their parents’ information.
-If you do this, your FAFSA will not be finalized until your college’s financial aid office has determined your dependency status.
-After you submit your FAFSA, you must meet with your school’s financial aid department and provide documentation that can be used as proof of your unique circumstance.
-This proof includes legal documents, letters from a school counselor/social worker, or other evidence that confirms your status.
-The financial aid office has the final say as to whether or not you are an independent student.
-Consequently, you can’t appeal their decision to the U.S. Department of Education once it has been made.
+However, doing so means that the FAFSA will not be finalized until your college’s financial aid office has determined your dependency status.
+After submitting the FAFSA, meet with your school’s financial aid department and provide documentation that can be used as proof of your unique circumstance.
+This proof includes legal documents, letters from a school counselor/social worker, or other supporting evidence.
+The financial aid office has the final say of your status as dependent or independent student.
+Consequently, their decision can’t be appealed to the U.S. Department of Education once it has been made.

-Federal grants and scholarships are great ways to pay for school.
-Now that you know what your dependency status is, you can you file your FAFSA correctly and receive as much financial aid as possible!
+Ultimately, federal grants and scholarships are great ways to help pay for school.
+And now that you know what your dependency status is, you can file your FAFSA correctly and receive as much financial aid as possible!